Yotpo + Attentive: The Retention Marketing Playbook

 How can brands use customer feedback and reviews to improve their retention marketing efforts?

-• Turn reviews into segmentation, not just social proof: Segment by rating (promoters vs. detractors), themes (fit, quality, value), and user-generated content (UGC) presence to drive different journeys.
+• Turn reviews into segmentation, not just social proof: Segment by rating (promoters vs. detractors), AI extracted and user inserted topics (fit, quality, value), and visual user-generated content (UGC) to filter and run different campaigns.

 • Close the loop with detractors: Automatic “sorry, let’s fix this” flows via email/SMS when a review less than four stars comes in, with support and loyalty recovery offers.